-The cheapest option by far is to travel independently by bus, while hiring a car is a great option if you like visiting more remote places of interest.
+The cheapest option by far is to travel independently by bus while hiring a car is a great way to get around if you like visiting more remote places of interest.
 Exploring on your own means you can go at a pace that best suits you, and adapt your plans as you please.

 Visit Oia to see the iconic Santorini

-The best time to visit though is early in the morning or out of season as it does get extremely busy; its popularity as a top excursion on Santorini is understandable, being one of the most beautiful towns in the Mediterranean.
+The best time to visit, though, is early in the morning or out of season as it does get extremely busy; its popularity is understandable, being one of the most beautiful towns in the Mediterranean.

-Explore Pyrgos for a more authentic experience
+Head to Pyrgos for a more authentic experience

 If you'd prefer somewhere a little less crowded and a lot more authentic then try Pyrgos, where white-washed houses huddle around the ruins of a Venetian hilltop castle.

 Hike Thirassia, Santorini's little sister

 After exploring Manolas, you'll hike across to the other side of the island and discover an abandoned cave house village, finishing up with a traditional late lunch before catching the boat back to Oia.

 Probably the most significant archaeological site in the Cyclades, Akrotiri was an important city until it was destroyed by a series of earthquakes and a volcanic eruption in the 17th century BC.

-Shopping at Fira, the island's capital
+Shop in Fira, the island's capital

-With designer boutiques and numerous souvenir, arts and craft shops, Fira is a shopaholic's paradise.
-While very touristy it still has its charms.
-Catch the cable car down to the harbour for a more laid back atmosphere or to find out more about ancient Santorini the Museum of Prehistoric Thera is a must.
+While undeniably touristy it still has its charms.
+Catch the cable car down to the harbour for a more laid back atmosphere or, to find out more about ancient Santorini, the Museum of Prehistoric Thera is a must.

-Join a food and wine tour
+Take a wine tour

 If, however, you really want to learn more about the local wine as well as how to cook authentic dishes, why not join a wine and food tour like the one offered by Santorini Wine Adventures.
-It makes a really entertaining introduction to Santorini gastronomy.
+It makes for a really entertaining introduction to Santorini's gastronomy.

-Take to the water in a kayak
+Take to the water

 No previous experience is required.
-You'll get a completely different view of the island and you can stop for a spot of snorkelling as well as a picnic.
+You'll get a completely different view of the island and you can stop for a spot of snorkelling and a picnic, too.